summerginger/DataSweeper_Project/README.md

 - Connecting machine learning model with databse

-But before we start our machine learning process, we must first import the dataset from the database.
+Prior to starting the machine learning process, the dataset must first be imported from the database.
 For this, a PostgreSQL database will be created and integrated with the Jupyter Notebook file for machine learning using 3 different libraries.

 These libraries are: